rikonaka/katoolin4china/README.md

 # katoolin for China
-Automatically install all Kali tools for Chinese user where visited the kali.org slowly.
+- Automatically install all Kali tools for Chinese user where visited the kali.org slowly.
+- I also rewrote a list of functions and collation tools.
+- So there will be a lot of defferences with the original version.

 ```
  $$\   $$\             $$\                         $$\ $$\